y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Jul 27, 2023</time> In the meanwhile, tried my hand at FashionMNIST.
+Did not go so well.

 - <time>Jul 24, 2023-Jul 25, 2023</time> CIFAR-10 training done, going to try out Tiny ImageNet next to end of training before the CameraTrap part of my research (hopefully!)